 Your nervous system constantly takes in sensory information and responds accordingly.
 When there is no perceived threat to your safety you feel calm, breathe easily and your heartbeat is slower.
-You may have heard the term ‘fight or flight’; these are the stress response states of the nervous system.
+You may have heard the terms ‘fight or flight’; these are the stress response states of the nervous system.
 When the nervous system senses danger and rings the alarm like a smoke detector when there is fire do you need to fight or flight to stay alive?